-2.3.5 Connection to DC loads
+2.3.5 Connection to DC loads or DC sources

-- In the case of a device with a high nominal DC current and hence a thick and heavy DC connection cable it's necessary to take account of the weight of the cable and the strain imposed on the DC connection.
-Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain reliever should be used. - Besides the proper cross section of DC cables the proper electric strength (withstand voltage) of the cables must be considered.
+In the case of a device with a high nominal DC current and hence a thick and heavy DC connection cable it's necessary to take account of the weight of the cable and the strain imposed on the DC connection.
+Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain relieve should be installed.

+Besides the proper cross section of DC cables the proper electric strength (withstand voltage) of the cables must be considered.

 No false polarity protection inside!
-Loads which are also sources, such as batteries, will damage the device when connected with false polarity, also when not the device isn't powered!
+When connecting sources with false polarity the device will be damaged, also when not powered!

-When connected to DC, a load that is also a source charges the internal capacities on the DC terminal, even when the device isn't powered.
-Dangerous voltage levels can be present on the DC terminal, also after disconnection of that external source.
+When connected to DC, an external source charges the internal capacities on the DC terminal, even when the device isn't powered.
+Dangerous voltage levels can be present on the DC terminal, also still after disconnection of an external source.

-The DC output terminal is on the rear side of the device and isn't protected by a fuse.
-The cross section of connection cables is depending on the current consumption, cable length and ambient temperature.
+The DC terminal is located on the rear side of the device and is not protected by a fuse.
+The cross section of the connection cable is determined by the current consumption, cable length and ambient temperature.

-For cables up to 5 m (16.4 ft) and average ambient temperature up to 30°C (86°F), we recommend:

-up to 10 A:

-0.75 mm2 (AWG18)

-up to 20 A:

-2.5 mm2 (AWG13)

-up to 30 A:

-4 mm2 (AWG10)

-up to 50 A:

-10 mm2 (AWG8)

-up to 60 A:

-16 mm2 (AWG6)

-up to 120 A:

-35 mm2 (AWG2)
+For cables up to 5 m (16.4 ft) and average ambient temperature up to 30°C (86 °F), we recommend: -- up to 10 A : 0.75 mm2 (AWG18) up to 20 A : 2.5 mm2 (AWG13) up to 30 A : 4 mm2 (AWG10) up to 50 A : 10 mm2 (AWG8) up to 60 A : 16 mm2 (AWG6) up to 120 A : 35 mm2 (AWG2)

 per connection pole (multi-conductor, insulated, openly suspended).
-Single cables of, for example, 70 mm2 may be replaced by e.g. 2x 35 mm2 etc. If the cables are long then the cross section must be increased to avoid voltage loss and overheating.
+Single cables of, for example 35 mm2, may be replaced by e.g. 2x 16 mm2 etc. If the cables are long then the cross section must be increased to avoid voltage loss and overheating.